humdrum-tools/humdrum-documentation/guide/ch39/index.md

 manuscript, and the same practice is recommended for computational musicologists.
 Users should look at the data, listen to the data, compare the data to published sources, and generally browse and peruse it.
-Most data errors are discovered while processing the data \-- such as finding a suspicious major ninth melodic interval in a simple song.
+Most data errors are discovered while processing the data &mdash; such as finding a suspicious major ninth melodic interval in a simple song.
 Over time, more and more errors are eventually discovered and corrected.
 Unfortunately, there is no magic flag that pops up to notify us when all